yashsolanki31/foundry-zksync/README.md

 While `foundry-zksync` is **alpha stage**, there are some limitations to be aware of:

-- **Compile Time**: Some users may experience slower compile times.
+- **Compile Time**:Users on lower-end hardware may experience slower compile times.
 - **Compiling Libraries**: Compiling non-inlinable libraries requires deployment and adding to configuration.
 For more information please refer to [official docs](https://era.zksync.io/docs/tools/hardhat/compiling-libraries.html).

     ```